 The first meeting of the peace conference at Riga took place on September 21.
-On October 5, fourteen days later, the Soviet delegation, duly authorized by particular, as responsbile for the formulation of our territorial demands at the conference, for having been over-hasty in arriving at a frontier settlement, instead of prolonging the negotiations until our army had again reached the December 1919 front line.
-These complaints came from countrymen of ours, natives of the the Council of People's Commissars at Moscow, accepted without modification the frontier line proposed by the Poles.
-The weather at that time was very fine, military operations might have been continued for another six weeks.
+And on October 5, i.e., fourteen days later, the Soviet delegation, having received authorization from the Council of People's Commissars at Moscow, accepted without modification the frontier line proposed by the Poles.
+The weather at that time was very fine, Military operations might have been continued for another six weeks.
 The Polish armies were pushing steadily forward.
-Afterwards and for many years sharp complaints were made against the Polish peace delegation, and myself in districts left to the Soviet Union, though they had been offered to Poland by the Union in January 1920.

-I never at any time had any feeling of resentment against those who made these complaints.
-For I understood perfectly how extremely disappointed must have been these whose families had for a century and a half resisted the powerful pressure brought to bear on them by the czarist government, who amidst the harshest persecutions had never ceased to cherish the hope that at last the day of freedom and complete reunion would dawn for the Polish nation, torn apart by three partitions-when now, after rejoicing for nearly a year at the sight of Polish administrative officials, schools and soldiers in their towns, villages and countryside, they found themselves handed back, by the Polish-Soviet peace treaty, to a foreign totalitarian government more ruthless than the former czarist régime.
+Afterwards and for many years sharp complaints were made against the Polish peace delegation, and myself in particular, as having been responsible for the formulation at the conference of our territorial demands, for having been over-hasty in arriving at a frontier settlement, instead of having drawn out the negotiations until the moment when our army had again reached the December 1919 front line.
+These complaints came from countrymen of ours, natives of the districts left in the Soviet Union, though they had been offered to Poland by the Union in January 1920.
+I never at any time had any feeling of resentment against those who made them.
+For I perfectly understood how extremely disappointed those Poles must be whose families had for a century and a half resisted the powerful russificatory pressure brought to bear on them by the czarist government, and amidst the harshest persecutions had never ceased to cherish the hope that at last the day of freedom and complete reunion would dawn for the Polish nation, torn apart by three partitions-when now, after rejoicing for nearly a year at the sight of Polish administrative officials, schools and soldiers in their towns, villages and countryside, they found themselves handed back, by the Polish-Soviet peace treaty, to a foreign totalitarian government still more ruthless than the former czarist régime.